FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/upgrade_multinode_win.md

 Procedure
 ---------

 For details on shared disks, node commands, and other multi-node considerations, refer to the *Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}} User Guide &gt; Manage multi-node architecture*.
-For more information on Upgrading Transfer CFT, see <a href="../upgrade_intro_win" class="MCXref xref">Upgrade Transfer CFT</a>for Windows.
+For more information on Upgrading Transfer CFT, see [Upgrade Transfer CFT](../upgrade_intro_win)for Windows.

 ### Upgrade all hosts